syncfusion-content/javascript-docs/js/Listbox/Data-binding.md

 The following example depicts the way to bind data to the **ListBox** widget through angular support.

-> **Note**: You can include the “ej.widget.angular.min.js” file library to achieve this behaviour and you can pass the control properties as data attribute in ul tag itself as like data role behaviour.
+N> You can include the “ej.widget.angular.min.js” file library to achieve this behaviour and you can pass the control properties as data attribute in ul tag itself as like data role behaviour.

 In the HTML page, add a &lt;ul&gt; element to configure ListBox widget.